The Information Commissioners Office has fined EE £100,000 for sending millions of marketing texts without permission to do so.

 What to do if you receive a nuisance call or text.

-People who receive nuisance marketing calls, emails and texts is to ask the company to remove their details from their lists, read the small print and be careful about ticking boxes which could give them consent to contact you.
+People who receive irritation marketing calls, emails and texts is to ask the company to remove their details from their lists, read the small print and be careful about ticking boxes which could give them consent to contact you.
 People can also report cold calls or texts that either played a recorded voice message or from a real person, to the ICO.
 The ICO will use the information you provide to investigate and take action against companies responsible.

 What is a nuisance call or text?